Aider

 Concrete scenarios for the personas Aider actually fits — and what changes day-one when you adopt it.

-Solo developer refactoring a legacy Python project
+Solo developer starting a new project

 Use Cases